 A New Institutional Economist Approach

 This post is the first in a series of posts I dedicate to the review of an interesting book by the Nobel Prize laureate, Douglass Cecil North: Understanding the Process of Economic Change.
-The entire review will be available on Dianoetic in the near future.

 As the title suggests, the book studies the mechanism of economic change.
 Douglass North is a New Institutional economist, and thus, he has a conspicuous emphasis on the role of institutions and social structures on the economy and its evolution.
 In fact, he identifies three important factors as the key parameters determining the process of economic change: demographic characteristics, the stock of knowledge, and institutional change.

 The main message of the book in North’s words is:

 “You have to understand the process of economic growth before you can improve performance and then you must have an intimate understanding of the individual characteristics of that society before you are ready to try to change it.
 Then you must have an understanding of the intricacies of institutional change to be effective in undertaking that change.” (p.
 165)

 In the rest of this post, I will present North’s ideas on the role of learning and knowledge in the process of economic change.
 I will explore the other key parameters, i.e. demographic characteristics and institutional change, in future posts.

 Throughout the book, North repeatedly emphasises on the role of learning in advancing economic change.
 As I previously mentioned, the stock of knowledge is one of the three main factors that North identifies as the determinants of economic evolution.